Ledbetter-Lessons/Fraction/README.md

 The goal of this project was to have a simple, easy to use fraction class that could be used like any other primitive data type.
 The class uses operator overloads so you can do things like frac1 = frac2 * frac3.

-Overloads added so far are +, - , *, /, ^ and a root function.
+Overloads added so far are +, - , *, /, %, ^ and a root function.

-Most fractions are auto simplified.
-Ex: 2/6 = 1/3
+Most fractions are auto simplified upon applying an opperation.
+Ex: 2/6 + 2/6 = 2/3

 Included is a test project so you can see how it works.